tranngocphu/ai4atm-web/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.4.7 - April 23, 2020 =
+* Improvement: Updated bundled GeoIP database.
+* Improvement: Better messaging when selecting restrictive rate limits.
+* Improvement: Scan result emails now include the count of issues that were found again.
+* Improvement: Resolved scan issues will now email again if they reoccur.
+* Improvement: Added the state/province name when applicable to geolocation displays in Live Traffic.
+* Improvement: New blocking page design to better inform blocked visitors on how to resolve the block.
+* Improvement: Custom WP_CONTENT_DIR, WP_PLUGIN_DUR, and UPLOADS path constants will now get scanned correctly.
+* Improvement: Added TLS connection failure detection to brute force reporting and checking and a corresponding backoff period.
+* Fix: Fixed an issue where a bad cron record could interfere with automatic WAF rule updates.
+* Fix: Fixed a PHP warning that could occur if a bad response was received while updating an IP list.
+* Fix: The new user tour and onboarding flow will now work correctly on the 2FA page.

+= 7.4.6 - February 12, 2020 =
+* Improvement: Enhanced the detection ability of the WAF for SQLi attacks.
+* Improvement: Updated the bundled GeoIP database.
+* Improvement: Modified some country names in the block configuration to align with those shown in Live Traffic.
+* Change: Moved the skipped files scan check to the Server State category.
+* Fix: Fixed an issue where after scrolling on the Live Traffic page, updates would no longer automatically load.
+* Fix: Modified the number of login records kept to align better with Live Traffic so they're trimmed around the same time.

+= 7.4.5 - January 15, 2020 =
+* Improvement: Improved WAF coverage for an Infinite WP authentication bypass vulnerability.

+= 7.4.4 - January 14, 2020 =
+* Fix: Fixed a UI issue where the scan summary status marker for malware didn't always match the findings.

+= 7.4.3 - January 13, 2020 =
+* Improvement: Added WAF coverage for an Infinite WP authentication bypass vulnerability.
+* Improvement: The malicious URL scan now includes protocol-relative URLs (e.g., //example.com)
+* Improvement: Malware signatures are now better applied to large files read in multiple passes.
+* Improvement: Added a scan issue that will appear when one or more paths are skipped due to scan settings excluding them.
+* Changed: AJAX endpoints now send the application/json Content-Type header.
+* Changed: Updated text on scan issues for plugins removed from wordpress.org to better indicate possible reasons.
+* Changed: Added compatibility messaging for reCAPTCHA when WooCommerce is active.
+* Fixed: Added missing $wp_query->set_404() call when outputting a 404 page on a custom action.
+* Fixed: Fixed the logout username display in Live Traffic broken by a change in WordPress 5.3.
+* Fixed: Improved the response callback used for the WAF status check during extended protection installation.
+* Fixed: The "Require 2FA for all administrators" notice is now automatically dismissed if an administrator sets up 2FA.

+= 7.4.2 - December 3, 2019 =
+* Improvement: Increased performance of IP CIDR range comparisons.
+* Improvement: Added parameter signature to remote scanning for better validation during forking.
+* Change: Removed duplicate browser label in Live Traffic.
+* Fix: Added compensation for PHP 7.4 deprecation notice with get_magic_quotes_gpc.
+* Fix: Fixed potential notice in dashboard widget when no updates are found.
+* Fix: Updated JS hashing library to compensate for a variable name collision that could occur.
+* Fix: Fixed an issue where certain symlinks could cause a scan to erroneously skip files.
+* Fix: Fixed PHP memory test for newer PHP versions whose optimizations prevented it from allocating memory as desired.

 = 7.4.1 - November 6, 2019 =
 * Improvement: Updated the bundled GeoIP database.